Early Years Class (3 - 4 years)

 Mathematically, as during the preceding Foundation Stage, there is much practical work with emphasis on the further development of mathematical language, mental strategies and problem solving.
 The children are taken at a challenging pace, yet with differentiated tasks enabling all to progress at a level suited to their needs.
 Our purpose is to develop confident, skilful mathematicians who enjoy their subject.

 Experience of their own environment is extended to the wider world through Science, Geography and History topics.
-Good educational television and video programmes are used, as well as visits out of school, to enrich the curriculum. a Creative work includes sculpture, as well as a variety of art media, fabric work and design and technology.
+Good educational television and video programmes are used, as well as visits out of school, to enrich the curriculum.
+Creative work includes sculpture, as well as a variety of art media, fabric work and design and technology.

-Singing and music making activities are an integral part of the curriculum as are gymnastics and games with swimming from six years upwards.
+Singing and music making activities are an integral part of the curriculum as are gymnastics and games from six years upwards.
 French too is taught by a specialist teacher throughout Junior House beginning in the Early Years.

 The pastoral aspects of the curriculum are seen as being as important as the academic ones.
 The children have weekly Religious Education lessons, based on the school's Christian ethos, but with insights into other religions and cultures.
 Circle Time, in which issues such as friendships and feelings are considered, is planned into the timetable on a regular basis.